nus-cs2103-AY2122S1/tp/docs/AboutUs.md

 * Responsibilities:
   1. Code Quality Assurance (QA) Analyst [Code quality]: Looks after code quality, ensures adherence to coding standards, etc.
   2. Integration: In charge of versioning of the code, maintaining the code repository, integrating various parts of the software to create a whole.
-  3. Model package gatekeeper: In charge of merging any commits related to Model package on main repo
+  3. Model package gatekeeper: In charge of merging any commits related to Model package on main repo.